akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 51. Applied Visual Design
+# 51. Use a Bezier Curve to Move a Graphic

 ## Description
 <section id='description'>